-4.2 MODEL
+4.2 EVENT STUDY MEDHODOLOGY

 This paper applies the event study methodology as described in Brown and Warner (1985).
-This methodological approach is used to analyze stock markets reaction to the universe of possible events in general and this study applies it in the case of COVID-19 pandemic outbreak on the tourist stocks listed on the ZSE .
-In order to estimate the economic impact of the event on the stock market performance, event study methodology measures the deviation of the stock`s returns from their historical average and tests weather the influence is translated into abnormal returns.
-Under the efficient market hypothesis, the stock market returns reflect all available information and price adjustment to the announcement of new information follows immediately (Fama, et al. 1969).
+This methodological approach is used to analyze stock markets reaction to the universe of possible events in general and this study applies it in the case of COVID-19 pandemic outbreak on the tourist stocks listed on the ZSE in particular.
+In order to estimate the economic impact of the event on the stock market performance, the event study procedure measures the deviation of the stock`s returns from their historical average and tests weather the influence of the event is translated into abnormal returns.
+Under the efficient market hypothesis, the stock market returns should reflect all available information and price adjustment to the announcement of new information follows immediately (Fama, et al. 1969).
 Stock market returns are estimated in the pre-event time period, according to the formula: